Veterinary Laboratory & Diagnostics

 Diagnostic imaging is the use of electromagnetic radiation and other technologies to produce highly detailed images of the internal structures of your pet's body.

 At Veterinary Medical and Surgical Group (VMSG) in Ventura, we use the most advanced tools available to help provide an accurate diagnosis of your pets’ medical issues.
-We also offer in-house MRI services to our patients.
+We also offer in-house MRI services for cats and dogs.

-Our diagnostic imaging capabilities allow us to provide more immediate treatment options, and to share information with your primary care veterinarian in the most time-efficient manner.
+Our diagnostic imaging capabilities allow us to provide more immediate treatment options, and to efficiently share information with your primary care veterinarian.

 In-House Lab & Pharmacy